BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 This leads to a kind of dissolution of the 'real' meaning behind objects.
 Accroding to Baudrillard, in the postmodern world, simulacra (e.g. images) have replaced the reality they once represented.
-In other words, our current reality is dominated by these simulacra---representations, images, and symbols---that no longer have any connection to any real objects or events they might have originally represented.
+In other words, our current reality is dominated by these simulacra---representations, images, and symbols---that no longer have any connection to any real object or event they might have originally represented.
 Importantly, the simulacrum is not just covering up the truth or reality; it's not a mask over something real!
 What we perceive as truth or reality is actually just a construct (the simulacrum) that conceals the fact that there is no underlying, original reality; we enter simulation.
 In other words, what we consider 'real' is just a construct of our perceptions and societal argreements.